Admission Requirements

 1. Please carefully read the additional information provided below and refer to the Guideline for Applicants.

-2. MARIHE consortium can only accept the five English language test certificates listed, and can only grant exemptions on basis of the three cases explained below.
+2. MARIHE consortium can only accept the five English language test certificates listed, and can only grant exemption on basis of the cases explained below (cf. section on Previous Studies).

 How to prove English Proficiency for Admission to MARIHE